kattunga/IWBootstrapFramework/README.md

-# IW Bootstrap 3 Framework for Delphi Intraweb.
+# Intraweb Bootstrap 3 Framework for Delphi.

 This framework let you create responsive desktop and mobile applications with IntraWeb using Tweeter Bootstrap 3 library.